Manhattan Jaspers

-The Manhattan Jaspers are composed of 19 teams representing Manhattan College in intercollegiate athletics.
+The Manhattan Jaspers are composed of 19 teams representing Manhattan University in intercollegiate athletics.
 The Jaspers compete in the NCAA Division I and are members of the Metro Atlantic Athletic Conference.

-Manhattan College fields 19 Division–I athletic teams for men and women, including basketball, soccer, golf, rugby, baseball and softball, tennis, lacrosse and volleyball.
-The school's men's sports teams are called the Jaspers; women are known as Lady Jaspers.
+Manhattan University fields 19 Division–I athletic teams for men and women, including basketball, soccer, golf, rugby, baseball and softball, tennis, lacrosse and volleyball.
 Historically track and field has been the school's strongest sport.

-The Jaspers nickname comes from Brother Jasper of Mary, F.S.C., who was a memorable figure at the college.
+The Jaspers nickname comes from Brother Jasper of Mary, F.S.C., who was a memorable figure at the school.
 He was head of resident students, athletic director, and baseball coach during the late 1800s.

-Teams and History
+Sponsored sports

 Baseball

-The college annually played the New York Giants (who moved to San Francisco in the 1950's) in the late 1880s and into the 1890s at the Polo Grounds and Manhattan is credited by the Baseball Hall of Fame with the practice of the "seventh inning stretch" spreading from there into major league baseball.
+The college annually played the New York Giants (who moved to San Francisco in the 1950s) in the late 1880s and into the 1890s at the Polo Grounds and Manhattan is credited by the Baseball Hall of Fame with the practice of the "seventh inning stretch" spreading from there into major league baseball.
 It is written in the Baseball Hall of Fame that "During one particularly warm and humid day when Manhattan College was playing a semi-pro baseball team called the Metropolitans at a park near 107th street, Brother Jasper noticed the Manhattan students were becoming restless and edgy as Manhattan came to bat in the seventh inning of a close game.
 To relieve the tension, Brother Jasper called time-out and told the students to stand up and stretch for a few minutes until the game resumed."
 In 1982, The New York Times reported that almost 800 alumni stood in unison at a dinner to honor the 100th anniversary of Brother Jasper Brennan's seventh inning stretch.

-Luis Castro, a Manhattan College alumnus, was the first Latin American born player to play in Major League Baseball in the United States, and the first Latin American since Cuban player Esteban Bellán in 1873 to play professional baseball.
+Luis Castro, a Manhattan University alumnus, was the first Latin American born player to play in Major League Baseball in the United States, and the first Latin American since Cuban player Esteban Bellán in 1873 to play professional baseball.

-On July 15, 2014, it was announced that Manhattan College's baseball team will use Dutchess Stadium as their home field.
+On July 15, 2014, it was announced that Manhattan University's baseball team will use Dutchess Stadium as their home field.
 The field used at Van Cortland Park through 2014 was not meeting NCAA standards.
 The college looked into building their own field in The Bronx, but the land costs alone did not make such a project feasible.

 In 2020, the school's baseball team moved back to the refurbished ball field at Van Cortland Park.
 Since the move was announced, there have been proposals to name Van Cortland Park's "field of dreams" after 1975 Manhattan graduate Joe Coppo.
 On the morning of Sept.
 11, 2001, Coppo was trapped in the north tower of the World Trade Center when the first plane struck, and he never made it out.